1. The present case is identical to one charted before.

 2. The present case is similar but not identical to one charted before.

 In this more frequent instance, Praxis presents the text of the closest case.
 From there, it is just a matter of editing the note to meet current conditions.
 More importantly, the changes made are instantly remembered, so that the next time an encounter falls between two similar cases, editing time is reduced to half, then to a quarter, then to an eighth of what it was before.
-The more one charts with Praxis, the faster it gets.
+The more one charts with Praxis, the faster and smarter it gets.

 The more you use Praxis, the less editing is needed and charting becomes faster and easier.
 Before you know it, you are charting at the speed of your mind!